Order of Suvorov: Award statute

-The Order of Suvorov is awarded in a single class to formation commanders, their deputies, heads of operational management, of operational departments, chiefs of the army and of special forces of the Armed Forces of the Russian Federation: for skilful organization of the operations and management of groups of troops (forces), formations and military units, who managed, despite the stubborn resistance of the enemy, its numerical superiority, better technical equipment and a more favourable location in the theatre of operations to achieve the goals of the operation to keep key areas of its territory (or territory of allied countries), to create conditions for seizing the initiative and conduct further operations with offensive purposes; for skilful organization and management of units of the Armed Forces of the Russian Federation during events of strategic deterrence, to ensure that no escalation, aggression (conflict) against the Russian Federation and (or) its allies occurs.
+The Order of Suvorov is awarded in a single class to formation commanders, their deputies, heads of operational management, of operational departments, chiefs of the army and of special forces of the Armed Forces of the Russian Federation: for skilful organisation of the operations and management of groups of troops (forces), formations and military units, who managed, despite the stubborn resistance of the enemy, its numerical superiority, better technical equipment and a more favourable location in the theatre of operations to achieve the goals of the operation to keep key areas of its territory (or territory of allied countries), to create conditions for seizing the initiative and conduct further operations with offensive purposes; for skilful organisation and management of units of the Armed Forces of the Russian Federation during events of strategic deterrence, to ensure that no escalation, aggression (conflict) against the Russian Federation and (or) its allies occurs.

 May also be awarded for conducting operations on land or in the air, during which, despite the numerical superiority of the enemy, the objectives of the operations were carried out while retaining the full operational capability of military units.
-May be awarded to foreign citizens – soldiers of allied forces from among the senior officers involved alongside the soldiers of the Russian Federation for organizing and conducting a successful combined operation of allied troops (forces).
+May be awarded to foreign citizens – soldiers of allied forces from among the senior officers involved alongside the soldiers of the Russian Federation for organising and conducting a successful combined operation of allied troops (forces).
 The Order may be awarded posthumously.

 Award description

-The Order of Suvorov is a 40 mm gold-plated cross pattée with silver rays protruding from the center outwards between the arms of the cross to form a square.
+The Order of Suvorov is a 40 mm gold-plated cross pattée with silver rays protruding from the centre outwards between the arms of the cross to form a square.
 The distance from the tip of the silver rays to the tip of the opposite rays is 35 mm.
-The obverse center has a circular convex medallion bearing the gilded bust of Alexander Suvorov, in profile, facing left.
+The obverse centre has a circular convex medallion bearing the gilded bust of Alexander Suvorov, in profile, facing left.
 Just below the bust of Suvorov, on the medallion lower edge, crossed branches of oak and laurel.
 At the upper part of the medallion, following its circumference, the inscription in red-enamelled embossed letters "ALEXANDER SUVOROV" (in Russian: АЛЕКСАНДР СУВОРОВ).
 The reverse is bare except for the award serial number.

 The Order is suspended by a ring through the award's suspension loop to a standard Russian pentagonal mount covered by a 24 mm green silk moiré ribbon with a 5 mm orange central stripe.

 The Russian Federation order of precedence dictates that the Order of Suvorov is to be worn on the left side of the chest, and in the presence of other orders of the Russian Federation, is to be located immediately after the Order of Alexander Nevsky.